christian-schlichtherle/neuron-di/README.md

 Neuron DI is a hybrid - it supports both runtime and compile-time DI:

-With Java, your code is constrained to runtime DI, but Neuron DI frees it from the shortcomings and the ballast of JSR 330 - see [next section](#walk-through).
+With Java, your code is constrained to runtime DI, but Neuron&nbsp;DI frees it from the shortcomings and the ballast of JSR 330 - see [next section](#walk-through).
 It also adds caching like you can do with a `lazy val` definition in Scala, but with more options like not-thread-safe caching or even thread-local caching, so you can say goodbye to the `ThreadLocal` class.